-One of the frustrating things about the sport of boxing is that some of the best match-ups never happen.
-It’s a shame Jack Dempsey never faced Harry Wills or Sam Langford.
-Why didn’t Ray Leonard or Thomas Hearns ever take on Aaron Pryor?
+One of the perennial frustrations of being a boxing fan is that so many of the most intriguing and meaningful match-ups simply never happen.
+It’s a shame Jack Dempsey never faced Harry Wills, or that Sugar Ray Robinson and Charley Burley never locked-up.
+Why didn’t Ray Leonard or Thomas Hearns ever sling leather with Aaron Pryor?
 How could they not make Lennox Lewis vs Riddick Bowe?
-But every once in a while boxing manages to put together a monumental match-up, a confrontation that happens at exactly the right time between two supreme talents.
+The list goes on and on.
+But every once in a while boxing manages to put together the perfect match-up, a confrontation at the right time between two supreme talents.
+Such was the case with Sanchez vs Gomez, an historic battle between truly great champions.

 Mexican fight fans looked to Sanchez to exact revenge, but the odds-makers figured Gomez a solid favorite.
 “The Battle of the Little Giants” they called it, and they could have filled any stadium they wanted in Mexico City, San Juan or Los Angeles.
-Instead, Sanchez vs Gomez took place, like so many other great fights of the 80s, at Caesar’s Palace in Las Vegas, but millions of Hispanics mobbed closed-circuit television outlets to watch what was, for them, the Superbowl of boxing for 1981.
+Instead, Sanchez vs Gomez took place, like so many other great fights of the eighties, at Caesars Palace in Las Vegas, while millions of Hispanics mobbed closed-circuit television outlets to watch what was, for them, the Superbowl of boxing for 1981.

 But Gomez appeared to view Sanchez as an unworthy champion and embraced the role of cocky macho man, taunting Sanchez at every opportunity, questioning his manhood and promising everyone a short night.
 The stoic Sanchez coolly ignored the baiting and went about making sure he was in the best shape of his life.
 For some reason, Gomez failed to do the same.
 At the weigh-in “Bazooka” was four pounds over the limit and had to visit the sauna for a while before finally making weight.
 It’s possible the contest was decided right then and there.